AlexMercedCoder/petadoptionapp/README.md

 ## Design of Functionality

-90% of this application is one functions that is run when any of the buttons are pushed.
+90% of this application is one function that is run when any of the buttons are pushed.
 Below I'll breakdown the function.

 ### Making the API CALL
 ```